wildabeast/appmaker/readme.md

 3. Edit, test and refine your tool.
 4. Commit and push to your fork then submit a pull request

-Before creating an tool, have our contact info handy if you run into any problems:
+Before creating an tool, you may want to have our contact info handy if you run into any problems:

 Email: breck@nudgepad.com
 Phone: 1-415-937-1984